Fallout 76 Camping Guide – How to Build, Best Locations

 Starting Up

 Right before you leave Vault 76, you will take your own portable camp with you which can be deployed into a fully fletched camp anywhere in the wastelands easily by a click of a button.
-The Construction and Assembly Mobile Platform or simply called as C.A.M.P. is your personal space in the wastelands and it provides you tactical support anywhere in the game.
+The Construction and Assembly Mobile Platform simply called C.A.M.P. is your personal space in the wastelands and it provides you tactical support anywhere in the game.

 You can deploy your camps by simply opening the Pip Boy and choosing the camp option there and then you can deploy the camp in any location of your liking.
 However, this is not the only thing.
 You can build the camp yourself.
-You will need to choose between floors, walls, roofs and other structures.
+You will need to choose between floors, walls, roofs, and other structures.
 You can also build different workshops in your camp so that you can cook and craft right inside your camp.

 Understanding the Camp Menu